Asma bint Abi Bakr: Islam in Mecca: 610–622

+After it was discovered that Muhammad and Abu Bakr had escaped, Abu Jahl, one of the biggest enemies of Islam, marched to Asma's house, demanding her to reveal the location of her father and the Prophet.
+Asma, then heavily pregnant, refused to respond.
+Out of rage, Abu Jahl violently slapped her so hard that the earring she was wearing fell off.
+Despite this, she did not stagger and Abu Jahl left in anger.

 Medina: 623 onwards

 Asma found her new neighbours to be "sincere women".
 She was a poor baker, and they used to make bread for her.
 She and Al-Zubayr arrived in Medina with "neither property nor slave nor any possession in the earth other than his horse."
 Asma used to feed the horse, taking it out to graze and grinding date-stones for it.
-Muhammad gave Al-Zubayr some date-palms in Medina, and Asma used to carry date-stones on her head from the garden to their home, a journey of about two miles.
-One day she passed Muhammad, who offered her a lift home on his camel, but fearing her husband's jealousy, she modestly refused.
-Al-Zubayr told her, however, that she should have accepted rather than carry such a heavy load on foot.
-When Abu Bakr eventually gave them a slave, Asma said that "it was as if he had set me free."
+Muhammad gave Al-Zubayr (a land with) some date-palms in Medina, and Asma used to carry date-stones on her head from the garden to their home, a journey of about two miles.
+One day, while carrying the date-stones on her head she passed Muhammad (along with some of his companions), who offered her a lift home on his camel (by directing his camel to kneel down and indicating to her to ride behind him, but out of shyness to travel with the men, and fearing her husband's jealousy, she hesitated.
+Noticing that she felt shy, he moved on.
+When she narrated about running into the Prophet to her husband, he told her, however, that it shamed him more that she had been carrying such a heavy load (and she was seen by the Prophet in such a state) than her riding with him.
+When her father, Abu Bakr, eventually sent her a servant to look after the horse, Asma said that "it was as if he had set me free".